oapicf/pinterest-sdk/clients/android/generated/docs/PinsApi.md

 List Pins

 Get a list of the Pins owned by the \&quot;operation user_account\&quot;.   - By default, the \&quot;operation user_account\&quot; is the token user_account.   - All Pins owned by the \&quot;operation user_account\&quot; are included, regardless of who owns the board they are on.
 Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
+Disclaimer: there are known performance issues when filtering by field &lt;code&gt;creative_type&lt;/code&gt; and including protected pins.
+If your request is timing out in this scenario we encourage you to use &lt;a href&#x3D;&#39;/docs/api/v5/#operation/boards/list_pins&#39;&gt;GET List Pins on Board&lt;/a&gt;.

 ### Example